sam-osung/cloud-computing-essentials/README.md

   - User settings & preferences
   - Data you upload or generate
 - **Provider Manages:**
-  - Everything else—servers, networks, OS, middleware, runtime, and the application itself
+  - Everything else ie servers, networks, OS, middleware, runtime, and the application itself

 _Ideal for off‑the‑shelf tools like email, CRM, or collaboration platforms._